How to Prepare Your Home for Fall

 Ensure the weather-stripping around exterior doors is sealing adequately.

-Trim bushes, trees, etc. that have grown too close to the structure that might rub the painted surface.
+Trim bushes, trees, and plants that have grown too close to the structure or might rub the painted surface.

 Make sure no hoses are attached to exterior hose bibs prior to freezing weather.
 If they are left attached it can trap water in the pipe that will freeze and break the pipe.